ericmatthys/grunt-changelog/README.md

 Type: `String`
 Default value: `changelog`

-The filepath to write the changelog to.
+The file path to write the changelog to.

 #### options.templates.main
 Type: `String`